rahi-lab/targettrack/README.md

 - All images should have the same (Channel,Width,Height,Depth) dimensions and should be saved as hdf5 datasets with name `0/frame` ~ `N-1/frame` for N images
 - The dimension information should be saved as hdf5 attributes as `C`=Channel, `W`=Width, `H`=Height, `D`=Depth
 - The hdf5 attribute `N_neurons` should be set to a integer >1 and the number of images should be saved as `T`=N
+- For succesful training of the neural network, the width and height of the images should be a multiple of 32.

 ## For python users
 Please refer to the script src/assembleh5.py.
 (The estimated reading time is 3 minutes.)
 It is a very short script  generating a hdf5 file at `data/example.h5`